Maya Berović: Career

 In July 2020, Berović held an online concert via Serbian streaming service YouBox, which was viewed by 260,000 people.
-On 6 August, Maya released her eight studio album, titled Intime.
+On 6 August, Maya released her eight studio album, titled Intime (Intimate).
 The album charted in Austria and Switzerland.
 Ten tracks from Intime collectively accumulated over one hundred million views by the end of the year.
 In October, Berović released a makeup collection, called Maya Beauty Line.
-Her ninth album, Million, was released in July 2023.
+Her ninth album, Milion (Million), was released in July 2023.
+Two years later she released her tenth album X also through her independent label XL Elit.
+The album was released in two parts.

 Personal life

 On 31 July 2016, Berović married Alen Dragosav.
 On 21 February 2022, Berović welcomed her first son, named Lav.
 She currently reside between Graz, Austria and Belgrade, Serbia.
 Berović is an Eastern Orthodox Christian.

 Maya reached the milestone of one million followers on Instagram in October 2020.

 Philanthropy

 In July 2019, Berović showed her support for the LGBTQ+ community in Bosnia and Herzegovina by inviting people to the first ever Sarajevo Pride, held on 8 September 2019.